Błonie: History

 The settlement dates back to the 8th century.
 It was first mentioned in the 11th century, and already in the 12th century constituted a sizeable settlement with the first church founded in 1257 by Duke Konrad II of Masovia.
 The church built in the Early Gothic style exists to this day, although rebuilt several times.
 The town rights were granted to Błonie by Duke Władysław of Kraków on 2 May 1338.
-Błonie was a royal town of Poland and a county seat in the Masovian Voivodeship in the Greater Poland Province of the Polish Crown.
+Błonie was a royal town of Poland and a county seat in the Masovian Voivodeship in the Greater Poland Province.
 In the 16th century Błonie was a prosperous town, especially known for shoemaking and brewing.
 Five annual fairs were held in the town.
 The town was granted new royal privileges in 1580 and 1688.
 One of two main routes connecting Warsaw and Dresden ran through the town in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
 In 1794, during the Kościuszko Uprising, Poles led by Stanisław Mokronowski won the Battle of Błonie against Prussia.

+In the 1921 census, 91.3% of the population declared Polish nationality and 8.6% declared Jewish nationality.